2004 In Review, Under Wraps, and Tied to a Chair

 3) The Punisher

 It’s probably a bad omen when the co-writer of Armageddon makes his directorial debut (J.J.
 Abrams is a fluke).
 The Punisher is one of the ugliest movies I have ever seen.
 The action isn’t exciting; it’s pat, poorly shot and grotesque.
-The story isn’t interesting; it’s as subtle as Kirstie Alley looking for the last Cheet-O. It’s not enough that The Punisher has his family killed; he has to have his ENTIRE family killed during a reunion.
+The story isn’t interesting.
+It’s not enough that The Punisher has his family killed; he has to have his ENTIRE family killed during a reunion.
 When he does exact his vengeance, the film stops an audience from engaging with the characters and pushes them away by callous misstep after callous misstep.
 This is just sadistic, ugly, and over-the-top while simultaneously being entirely, sadly predictable.
 By the time John Travolta gets dragged by a slow-moving car through a field of explosions, you may have thrown up in your mouth, swallowed it, and thrown up again.

 I really didn’t imagine something overtaking Hellboy as worst film of the year.
 I was wrong.
 That’s the kind of year 2004 shaped up to be.
 This superhero movie about an interdimensional demon was stuffed with bizarre inanities, flat one-liners, heavy Catholic imagery, conflicting logic and contradictions, half-baked romance, and frustratingly ever-changing plot devices.
 The movie arbitrarily changes the rules of its established universe.
 Hellboy had to have the most ridiculous villains of the year, which were Nazis trying to let giant space squids conquer the world.
 How do giant squids conquer the industrialized world?
 This is one the dumbest, craziest movies to ever come along since they stopped putting cocaine in everything.
 It’s like college kids took bong hits and wrote it.
 Or maybe that would be an improvement over Hellboy.
 It would certainly make more sense.